 The Historian Team are volunteers; we work with you by email and are here to advise you, and provide support and encouragement during your journey.
 The Historian Team does not do research, that is the responsibility of the applicant.
 But if you encounter challenging or problem areas, we will suggest alternative research ideas.

-The Historian Team will review your line to confirm the validity of your early generations, provide sources as far as possible, and assess how easy or challenging your line will be to prove.
-You will receive a copy of your updated worksheet by email, with recommendations as to what you will need to complete the documentation of your line.
+The Historian Team begins its review by obtaining from any previously proven lineages that match your proposed lineage.
+They then will review your line to confirm the validity of your early generations, provide sources as far as possible, and assess how easy or challenging your line will be to prove.
+You will receive a copy of your updated application by email, with recommendations as to what you will need to complete the documentation of your line.
 Knowing this will make your quest much easier.
 The Historian Team can usually tell from the details of dates and geographic areas whether you may have a problem obtaining the records needed for specific generations.

 Please read our Guidelines for Applicants.

 Each Member Society, including the CSMD, follows documentation requirements as set forth by the General Society.

 Once the Historian Team has assessed your line and has provided sources as far as possible, we will work with you as you gather your documentation.
 The process of documenting your Mayflower line can be rewarding.
 It can also be challenging.
 If you have questions, or run into problems along the way, please contact the member of the Historian Team who is working with you.